04esteban04/licensePlateRecognition/README.md

 # License Plate Recognition with YOLO

-This project implements a **car license plate detection system** using [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) for object detection and a CNN and OCR for character recognition.
+This project implements a **car license plate detection system** using [Ultralytics YOLO](https://github.com/ultralytics/ultralytics) for object detection and character recognition.

-It includes utilities to automatically prepare the dataset from Kaggle, train the model, validate it, run predictions, and crop the detected license plates from images.
+It includes utilities to automatically prepare the plate recognition dataset from KaggleHub, train the model, validate it, run predictions and crop the detected license plate from the input image.

 <br>